ryanbarringtoncox/ryanbarringtoncox.github.io/book-notes/tools-of-critical-thinking/index.md

 \\
 \\
 “The psychiatrist’s eagerness to find mental illness wherever he looks is matched only by his reluctance to define mental illness.” - Thomas Szasz
+\\
+\\
+"Please don't confuse me with the facts!"
+\\
+\\Another common bias, the Hindsight Bias, happens when we think we knew what was going to happen after the fact.
+For example, we have proverbs for all kind of contradictory I-told-you-so-isms.
+The book gives several examples.

+  - "Out of site, out of mind" vs. "Distance makes the heart grow fonder."
+  - "No evil can happen to a good man" vs "Nice guys finish last."
+  - "Haste makes waste" vs "He who hesitates is lost."